|Edison Indian Restaurants||Iselin Indian Restaurants||Other NJ Indian Restaurants|

 Iselin, NJ 08830

-Rasoi II Iselin Review: Below Average Food; Careless Service
+Rasoi II Iselin: Below Average Food; Careless Service

 Both the quality of food and service at Rasoi II are declining.